golemfactory/golem-docs/docs/Ncreators/javascript/examples/commands.md

 })();
 ```

-Note: you can call different commands (both `run()` and related to file transfer) in a sequnce.
 To ensure proper sequence execution all calls must be awaited.
+We handle only the result of the second `run()` and ignore the other.

-If you use this approach each command is sent separately to provider and then executed.
+Note: if you use this approach each command is sent separately to provider and then executed.

-Note: we handle only the result of one command and ignore the rest.

-Note: we used `isSubprocess: true` excutor option to indicate that we do not want `executor.end()`
-to termniate whole requestor script.

 ![Commands prosaic](/assets/command_prosaic_log.png "Requestor script output logs")

 ### Organising commands into batches

-Now let's take a look how you can arrange multiple commands into batches to do more complex tasks.
+Now let's take a look how you can arrange multiple commands into batches.
-Depending on the way you conclude your batch you can obtain either:
+Depending on the way you finalize your batch you will obtain either:

-    - Promise of results object or
+    - array of result objects or
-    - Readable stream
+    - ReadableStream

-#### Organising commands into batch resulting in Promise of results
+#### Organising commands into batch resulting in array of Promises results

-Wse the beginBatch() method and chain the commands followed by end().
+Use the beginBatch() method and chain commands followed by `.end()`.

 ```js
 import { TaskExecutor } from "yajsapi";